Approach

 CIM parsing that actually works

 Take your ugliest CIM.
 The one with financial tables embedded as images.
 The one where the add-backs are scattered across four exhibits.
 The one with a 90-page appendix of customer contracts.
-Upload it to the platform during the demo.
+Upload it during the demo.
 If it cannot extract the key financial metrics, flag the risks, and produce a one-page deal summary within minutes, the tool is not ready for PE workflows.
-Ask for the accuracy rate on financial extraction.
-Anything below 95% means your analysts are still checking every number manually.
+Ask whether the platform gives confidence scores on every extraction.
+If it does not, your analysts are still checking every number manually.

 Market intelligence beyond the deal itself

 The best deal sourcing tools do not just process inbound flow.
-They actively scan for signals that indicate a company might be preparing for a transaction.
-Management team changes, regulatory shifts in specific sectors, competitor exits, private company hiring patterns.
+They actively scan for signs that a company might be preparing for a transaction.
+Management changes, regulatory shifts in specific sectors, competitor exits, private company hiring patterns.
 A platform that only processes CIMs you already have is solving half the problem.
 The other half is finding deals before the CIM exists.

 Integration with your existing workflow

-Your deal team already has a CRM, a data room provider, and an email inbox full of CIMs.
-A sourcing tool that requires manual uploads, separate logins, and its own pipeline view will see low adoption within weeks.
+Your deal team already has a CRM, a data room provider, and an inbox full of CIMs.
+A sourcing tool that requires manual uploads, separate logins, and its own pipeline view will be abandoned within weeks.
 The best platforms plug into the tools your team already uses.
 CIMs arrive by email and get processed automatically.
-Scored deals appear in your CRM.
+Scored deals show up in your CRM.
 Pipeline data syncs without anyone copying and pasting.

 Data security that meets LP expectations

 Every CIM you upload contains confidential information about a private company.
-If the platform uses that data to train models that other users benefit from, you are contributing to your competitors' deal intelligence.
-Zero-retention architecture is the minimum standard.
-Your deal data should not persist after processing, should not train shared models, and should not be accessible to anyone outside your firm.
+If the platform uses that data to train models other users benefit from, you are contributing to your competitors' deal intelligence.
+The minimum standard: your data is never stored.
+Your deal data should not stick around after processing, should not train shared models, and should not be accessible to anyone outside your firm.
 Ask the vendor to show you the data flow diagram.
 If they cannot produce one, that tells you something.

 "For a lot of applications, the value is not in the foundation model.
 The value is in the application layer."